OMENSAH/guest-writer/articles/2018-04-18-working-with-angular-material-to-create-beautiful-apps.markdown

  ```html
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">
 ```
-## What App We Will Build With Angular Material.
+## What App  Will We Build With Angular Material?

 We will be focusing on building a sample application that makes us of the default theme that comes with Angular Material.
 We will build an an that serves like a content management system for blog posts.
 It will not use permanent data storage so will